The Cannonball Run

-It was one of 1981's most successful films at the box office.
-It was followed by Cannonball Run II (1984), and Speed Zone (1989).
-Cannonball Run and the 1984 sequel were the final film appearances of actor Dean Martin.
+It was the sixth-highest-grossing domestic film of 1981 and became the first installment of the Cannonball Run trilogy.
+It was followed by Cannonball Run II (1983) (which was far less successful at the box office and with critics) and Speed Zone (1989).
+This film and its sequel were the final film appearances of actor Dean Martin.
 It also featured Jackie Chan in his second Hollywood role.

+Cannonball (1976) and The Gumball Rally (1976) were two other motion pictures based on the actual Cannonball Run outlaw road race.

 Plot

-Race teams have gathered in Connecticut to start a cross-country car race.
-One at a time, teams drive up to the starters' stand, punch a time card to indicate their time of departure, then take off.